DMsShadow/shadow_catcher/Chapter_4_Games_Mastering.md

 ## Chapter 4: Games Mastering
-This section of the rules is intended to be a helpful resource for GMs when running Dreamcatcher games.
+This section of the rules is intended to be a helpful resource for GMs when running ShadowCatcher games.
 ### Time
-Time in Dreamcatcher is treated more fluidly than many tactical roleplaying games.
+Time in ShadowCatcher is treated more fluidly than many tactical roleplaying games.
 Instead of rigid turn or rounds, player’s actions take place in scenes that make up part of a chapter or larger story.
 Players have the majority of control over scenes, but the GM should direct them and facilitate the end of scenes to move on to the next scene or the conclusion of the chapter or story.
 #### Scene
-A scene is the shortest measurement of time in Dreamcatcher, but can be anything from a few seconds to several days depending on the situation.
+A scene is the shortest measurement of time in ShadowCatcher, but can be anything from a few seconds to several days depending on the situation.
 A scene is like a scene or chapter of a book.
 It usually takes place in the same location or area and involves a short interaction with the surroundings or people.
 A scene may or may not involve a test or contest, but at the very least the players will have to describe what their characters are doing and what they try to achieve in a scene.
 Traditionally, a scene ends when the characters or the GM feels it’s time to move on to a new one.
 It is likely to be quite clear in practice as to when a scene begins or ends.
 An example of a scene may be the characters going to the King’s audience chamber to petition him for aid in the war against the northern barbarians, or a dramatic car chase through the streets of Paris.